 Ida deals new blow to Louisiana schools struggling to reopen

 LULING, La.
 (AP) — Tara Williams’ three little boys run shirtless, because most of their clothes were swept away, and they stack milk crates beneath a blazing sun because their toys are all gone too.
-Their apartment is barely more than a door dangling from a frame, so they crowd into a Ford Fusion for shelter.
+Their apartment is barely more than a door dangling from a frame, the roof obliterated, most everything in it lost.

 “They’re ready to get inside, go to school, get some air conditioning,” said 32-year-old Williams, who has twin 5-year-olds and a 7-year-old and is more pessimistic than officials about when they might be back in class.
 “The way it’s looking like now, it’s going to be next August.”